hylandtechoutreach/coding-activities/Python/TurtleIntro.md

 ```

 This will fill in the circle the turtle draws!
 It can be used with any shape by running the `begin_fill` command before drawing and the `end_fill` command after.

+### Additional examples
+Check out these [examples](https://github.com/hylandtechoutreach/python-camp/blob/master/TurtleExamples.md) to see what else is possible with Python Turtle Graphics!